ivanbeldad/docker-laravel/README.md

 # Docker Laravel

-Docker image ready to create laravel applications
+Docker image ready to create and develop laravel applications.

 ## Create new app